CP1401/Practicals/prac_03/README.md

 We have learned 5 common **decision patterns** and when to use them (the "best tool for the job"):

 1. if, no else
-2. if-else
+2. if, else
-3. if-elif-else
+3. if, elif, else
-4. if-elif no else
+4. if, elif no else
 5. if, if, if...

 **Which pattern** would be the most appropriate choice for each of the following situations: